-Table 3: Summary of models used in quantitative analyses

-These quantitative analyses were conducted in R (version 4.3.0; R Core Team, 2023).
-Mixed-effects models used lme4 (Bates et al., 2015), with p-values calculated using lmerTest (Kuznetsova et al., 2017).
+All quantitative analyses were conducted in R (version 4.3.0; R Core Team, 2023).
+Mixed-effects models were carried out using lme4 (Bates et al., 2015), with p-values calculated using lmerTest (Kuznetsova et al., 2017).
 Data and R code for all analyses are available at https://github.com/patrickdas/ehr-argument-coding or by request from the author.
-Spatial analyses (for calculating ecological variables, described in S3.3) and maps were created in QGIS (QGIS Development Team).
+Spatial analyses (for calculating ecological variables, described in S3.3) and maps were created in QGIS 3.28.1 (QGIS Development Team, 2022).

+Quantitative analyses (S4.2) show that the absolute complexity of argument coding in Trans-Himalayan languages of the EHR does not depend on Hill or Valley classification.
+In fact, Hill/Valley classification itself is not predicted by the ecological conditions said to give rise to it, questioning the causal claims made in this framework (S4.1).
+Instead, the individual sociocultural traits linked to Hill/Valley societies show the most consistent effect of all predictors explored in this study, with one factor (whether a language is spoken as an L2) being significant (at p < 0.05) (S4.3).
+Furthermore, the languages of this region show interesting spatial patterns and semantic features, that I explore in S4.4.

 Causal links between ecology, society and language do not obtain

-My quantitative analyses show that the absolute complexity of argument coding in Trans-Himalayan languages of the EHR does not depend on Hill or Valley classification.
 In fact, the Hill/Valley classification itself is not predicted by the ecological conditions that are said to give rise to it, calling into question the causal claims that are made in this framework.
 To test this, I fitted logistic regression models that classified a speech community as Hill or Valley using elevation and terrain roughness as predictors.

-I find that neither variable, in isolation or combination, could accurately predict Hill or Valley categorization (regardless of whether Split was included in Hill or Valley).
+I find that neither ecological variable, in isolation or combination, could accurately predict Hill or Valley categorization (regardless of whether Split was included in Hill or Valley, see Appendix B.).
 This suggests that in the EHR, Hill and Valley cultural traits may not be that closely linked to ecology in the first place.
 As Fig. 4 below shows, Hill, Split and Valley languages occur at many different elevations and levels of terrain roughness.
 This is likely boosted by the presence of high-altitude Valley like societies, like Limbu and Tibetan.